yujunz/ssbench/README.rst

   $ sudo easy_install pip            (might be available through EPEL as python-pip)
   $ sudo pip install argparse
   $ sudo pip install ssbench
-  (Note that at this point you'll be using Python 2.6 which may not work.)
+  (Note that at this point you'll be using Python 2.6 which won't actuall work with ssbench)

-On the Mac, Python 2.7 and `libevent`_ may be installed with Homebrew_.
+On the Mac, Python 2.7 and `libevent`_ may be installed with `Homebrew`_.
+I haven't tested a fresh install in a while, but I had far less problems with Cython and gevent-zeormq on OS X, probably because the `Homebrew`_ Python was newer than Ubuntu 12.04's?

 I have not tested ``ssbench`` against gevent v1.x, but according to an old `gevent blog post`_, gevent v1.x will